 Television has always been free and in the early days the antenna was the only way a person could receive TV.

 “You mean, you guys are wireless?”
 Yes!
 We’ve always been wireless.
 We’re one of the original “wireless" delivery systems.
-Perhaps the cable companies have done a great job convincing America that TV is something you get through a wire and have to purchase.
 Truth is, over-the-air television provides the very best picture and sound.
-You receive the signal at KBTC’s full quality level – it hasn’t been squeezed and squished to fit into a crowded cable or satellite “stream.”
+You receive the signal at KBTC’s full quality level – it hasn’t been squeezed to fit into a cable or satellite “stream.”
 And there’s no monthly fee.

-Digital TV allows us to offer more programming and folks are rediscovering over-the-air reception.
+Digital TV allows us to offer more programming for people who are rediscovering over-the-air reception.
 A St. Louis based antenna manufacturer reports that sales have more than tripled since the digital conversion.
 A recent TV trade article reported that Los Angeles has 70 over-the-air channels and nearly a half million additional homes have installed antennas.

 For more information on antennas and receivers, read below!